COPA-DATA/service-engine-linux-how-to/Readme.md

 # Troubleshoot and How-to

 In case of troubles when performing the installation and configuration steps, make sure to have a look at the troubleshooting section below.
+Reach out to support@copadata.com, if you need further assistance.

 ## Use Diagnosis Viewer for viewing logs
 The Service Engine on Linux also includes the Log Server for viewing and retrieving log messages.
 To use it, open the Diagnosis Viewer on your Windows machine and connect the Diagnosis Viewer to the Log Server of the Linux machine (*File > Connect to ...*).